 Gilded Cage: When Sita is kidnapped by King Ravana, he holds her in the palace of Lanka for an entire year.

 Along with the seven sages as well as all the grain and foods in the world.

 Grand Theft Me: Yayati, after the curse of his father-in-law that he should become old and infirm, asked his sons to exchange their youthful body with his.
 All refused except the youngest son, Puru, who was crowned after his reign.
 Puru was the ancestor of the Kauravas and the Pandavas in the Mahabharata.
 His brother Yadu was the ancestor of the Yadavas - thus the ancestor of Krishna.

 Götterdämmerung: Hinduism states that there are four cyclical eras - Satya, Treta, Dwapara, and Kali.
 Satya Yuga is considered the best era, with most people oriented towards goodness and moral.
 Treta Yuga sees the majority of mankind being good, but also a substantial increase in evil people.
 Dwapara Yuga sees most people in shades of grey, with very few good men.
-Kali is considered the wickedest age.
+Kali is considered the wickedest age, when faithlessness and desire reigns.
 We are currently in the Kali Yuga.

 Hijacked by Jesus: Or rather by Buddha.
 Much of Buddhism's cosmology is modified from Hindu's.